 Ingredients and Substitutions

-Seasoning - Chives and parsley add an herb-rich dynamic to the breading.
-I use dried herbs in this recipe, but fresh works too!
-Then, add just a few shakes of the other spices listed and any of your favorites.
+- Seasoning - Dried chives and Italian seasoning add an herb-rich dynamic to the breading.
+I use dried chives in this recipe, but fresh works too!
+Then, add just a few shakes of the other seasoning listed along with any of your favorites.

-Crackers - Crackers such as Ritz add a crunchy, buttery texture and taste.
-This is a fun alternative to bread crumbs.
-You definitely don’t have to use Ritz brand specifically, just make sure to verify that the ingredients are vegan.
-Breadcrumbs would work as well.
+- Crackers - Crackers such as Ritz add a crunchy, buttery texture and taste.
+This is a fun alternative to bread crumbs, although those would work just as well.

-Unsweetened Applesauce - Helps bind the wet and dry ingredients together.
-This is generally one of my top choices as a replacement for eggs or oil in recipes.
+- Unsweetened Applesauce - This helps to bind the wet and dry ingredients together.
+Applesauce is generally one of my top choices as a replacement for eggs or oil in recipes.

 Preheat the oven to 415°F. While it’s heating up, slice the squash at a thickness of about ¼ inch.
-No need to peel the squash.
+No need to peel it.

-Crush the crackers into fine pieces.
-I tend to place the crackers in a storage bag, seal it tightly with as little air as possible, and rolled over the baggie with a rolling pin.
-Another option is to simply squeeze the sealed bag with your hands.
-You can skip using a bag by placing the crackers directly on a cutting board and crushing them or use a food processor.
+Crush the crackers into fine pieces with a food processor.
+Another option is to place the crackers in a storage bag, seal it tightly with as little air as possible, and roll over the baggie with a rolling pin.

 One at a time, dip each squash slice in the wet ingredient bowl so that the entire slice is covered.
 Then, place each slice in the dry ingredient bowl and fully cover it with the breading.
 Repeat this process until all slices have been breaded.

-Place the breaded squash slices directly on a non-stick baking sheet and cook them on the middle rack of the oven for 30 minutes or until golden brown.
+Place the breaded squash slices directly on a non-stick baking sheet and cook them for 30 minutes or until they are golden-brown.
 Gently flip them halfway through.

-Let the squash slices cool down a bit before you enjoy them!
+Let the squash slices cool down a bit before you enjoy them with your favorite dipping sauce!

 Recipe Variations